MyCatShoegazer/MacBookFanBooster/README.md

 ### Disabling boost

 For returning to default RPMs type `sudo fanboost --off` in your terminal.
 Also it is applicable for auto mode.

-To close status printing provide `ctrl+c` on your keyboard.

-> Note: that script will continue to work in background.
+Kills all instances of MacFanBooster.

 ### Enabling auto mode